Recipe for Murgir Johl

 Serve garnished with some chopped coriander.

-If you fancy tasting a curry where they do them best, then browse through our India trips.
+If you fancy experiencing an authentic Indian curry from the country itself, then browse through our India trips.